 At this point, another problem appears due to this limitation.
-In certain cases, this space will not accommodate a given physical setting---for example, it might exclude singular Coulomb potentials and thus molecular systems in a clamped nuclei or Born--Oppenheimer approximation.
-We can solve this problem by just including a fixed \emph{offset potential} from a more general class,
+In certain cases, this space will not accommodate a given physical setting---for example, it might exclude singular Coulomb potentials and thus molecular systems in a clamped-nuclei or Born--Oppenheimer approximation.
+We can solve this problem by just including a fixed \emph{offset potential} from our previous class

 It can also be taken from any other potential class that still admits a self-adjoint and bounded-below Hamiltonian according to Assumption~\ref{ass:DFT}, including non-local potentials.
 In particular, $\vo$ can fulfill the task of a binding potential for $N$ electrons.
 But one has to take careful note that such a potential can change the domain of the self-adjoint Hamiltonian if it is not from the class of Eq.~\eqref{eq:Kato-perturb}~\cite[Sec.~X.2]{reed-simon-2}.
 Instead of writing $E^\lambda(\vo+v)$, we redefine the energy functional as